MarsPreserve/.github/profile/README.md

-# Mars Preserve Reserach Foundation
+# Mars Preserve Research Foundation

 Howdy folks thanks for checking into the repo let me know what could I do better or leave a message